kixelated/moq-rs/README.md

 3. or both!

 Also, quic-go ships with the default New Reno congestion control.
 Something like [BBRv2](https://github.com/lucas-clemente/quic-go/issues/341) will work much better for live video as it limits RTT growth.

-## Congestion Simulation
-This demo will artificially limit the socket to 4Mb/s and 250ms RTT using a crude throttling mechanism.
-Each time you click the "Throttle" button, the bitrate is cut in half for a short duration to simulate congestion.

-This is NOT how congestion works on real networks.
-It is meant to demonstrate how prioritizing streams allows playback to recover without buffering.
-Do not make any conclusions on how Warp or any other network protocol behaves under such crude simulations.

-This limit applies to the entire socket so multiple connections will fight for limited bandwidth.
-You'll want to raise or remove the default limit if you want to test multiple simultaneous connections.

 # Setup